hendrikmahlkow/hendrikmahlkow.github.io/README.md

 - Creating a `.scss` file(s) that contains Sass variables to quickly customize your website’s theme – these take the form of $var-name: value; and you can find a list of them in the Quarto documentation.

 [Customizing Quarto Websites with SCSS](https://ucsb-meds.github.io/customizing-quarto-websites/#/title-slide) (This is also a very cool online presentation! [see](https://github.com/UCSB-MEDS/customizing-quarto-websites))

+Store data and images in the `(root)/files` and `images` folder.
+Do not change anything in `(root)/docs`.
+This is the place where the rendered files, e.g. html etc., are stored.